 Here are a few typical examples of predatory lending practices.

-State laws.
 Many states also have anti-predatory lending laws that restrict the terms or provisions of certain loans.
 State unfair and deceptive practices acts (UDAP) statutes, which generally prohibit unfair or deceptive business practices, might also be useful in challenging a foreclosure.

-Again, a lender's misconduct at the time of loan origination can, in certain cases, act as a defense to a foreclosure or as a damages claim.
+Again, a lender's misconduct at the time of loan origination can, in some cases, act as a defense to a foreclosure or as a damages claim.
 But the laws surrounding unfair lending practices are complicated.
 If you think you were a victim of predatory lending and are facing a foreclosure, consider talking to a foreclosure defense lawyer.

 A foreclosure defense attorney can advise you about relevant predatory lending laws, provide advice about what you can do in your particular situation, and tell you if you have any other potentially valid defenses to a foreclosure.